PAWANOP/PAWANOP/README.md

 - 🌱 I’m currently looking for front end developer Job 🤣
 - 👯 I’m looking to collaborate with other content creators
+- 👀 I’m interested in Web development
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to reading novels and listening music

 ### Connect with me: